C2DH/ranketwo/_assignments/archival-digital-turn/05-paper-digital-archives.en.md

 ### Instruction
 <!-- section-contents -->

 Read the [foreword and the introduction to the corpus of the WEU](https://www.cvce.eu/en/recherche/unit-content/-/unit/72d9869d-ff72-493e-a0e3-bedb3e671faa/fe555bab-5322-410b-98e5-96469d1a7de0) on the site of the Centre Virtuel de la Conaissance Europenne.
 This centre is now part of the Luxembourg Centre for European and Digital History.
-To have an idea of what kind of people discussed matters and created documents, watch a clip of a [meeting of members of the WEU in 1960 in Brussels](http://ec.europa.eu/avservices/play.cfm?ref=I001677&lg=MUE&sublg=none&autoplay=false) Compare it with [a meeting in Paris in 1997](https://www.youtube.com/watch?v=iFjISWWzZUY).
+To have an idea of what kind of people discussed matters and created documents, watch a clip of a [meeting of members of the WEU in 1960 in Brussels](http://ec.europa.eu/avservices/play.cfm?ref=I001677&lg=MUE&sublg=none&autoplay=false) Compare it with [a meeting in Paris in 1997](https://www.youtube.com/watch?v=iFjISWWzZUY)
 The texts and the clips will give you an impression of the type of organisation and of the documents it produced.

 <!-- section -->
-### 4.a Exploring diplomatic documents of the European Union online and in the archive
+### 4.a Exploring diplomatic documents of the Western European Union online and in the archive
 <!-- section-contents -->

 In the section Instruction, you have read and watched content that explains and shows the historical dimension of the WEU and its archive.